aarontwang/aaWang27.github.io/TriangleDrawer/README.md

 ## Description

-This application allows the user to draw a triangle by clickinig on three pointns inside the frame, and clear the drawing by clicking on the frame a fourth time.
+This application allows the user to draw a triangle by clickinig on three points inside the frame, and clear the drawing by clicking on the frame a fourth time.

 ## Images of Application Running